 Or maybe it was in the very first minute of the fight when Gomez forced Sanchez into a blistering exchange on the ropes.
 Bazooka landed a sharp right hand but Sanchez countered with his own right that not only sent Gomez to the canvas but fractured his left cheekbone.
 Badly dazed, the challenger beat the count but then absorbed a vicious pounding for the rest of the round, almost going down a second time before the bell mercifully sounded.

 Against a boxer as good as Sanchez, this was as bad a start as one could imagine, but Gomez showed incredible heart by battling back, even winning several rounds with his aggressiveness.
 It was exciting, fast-paced action all the way, with Gomez pressing and Sanchez countering, both men landing big shots.
-Unlike all of Wilfredo’s previous opponents, Sanchez took Bazooka’s best punches and just kept battling back, while Gomez appeared vulnerable, his legs wobbling at times and his face sporting huge, ghastly swellings around both eyes.
+Unlike all of Wilfredo’s previous opponents, Sanchez took Bazooka’s best punches without ever buckling, while Gomez appeared vulnerable, his legs wobbling at times and his face sporting huge, purple swellings around both eyes.

-By the start of the eighth round, Gomez knew he was running out of time; his eyes were swelling shut and soon the fight would have to be stopped.
-Like a desperate gambler going all in on the last hand, Gomez charged out, throwing wild punches, hoping for a miracle.
-The crafty Sanchez saw his opportunity and landed a series of vicious counter left hooks to both head and body and then, just as Gomez shifted his defense to anticipate the hook, the champion forced him to the ropes and, with grim determination and beautiful timing, landed one wicked right hand after another.
+By the start of the eighth, Gomez knew he was running out of time.
+His eyes were slits about to close and when they did, the fight would be stopped.
+And so, like a desperate gambler going all in on the last hand, he charged out, throwing wild, mean punches, hoping for a miracle.
+The crafty Sanchez saw his opportunity and landed a series of vicious counter left hooks to both head and body and then, just as Gomez shifted to anticipate more hooks, the champion forced him to the ropes and, with grim determination and beautiful timing, landed one wicked right hand after another.

-The final right was a thunderous blow, buckling the challenger’s legs and rendering Gomez helpless.
-A follow-up flurry put him down for the second time.
-Demonstrating amazing courage, the game challenger climbed to his feet but the referee had seen enough.
-Resounding chants of “ME-HI-CO!
-ME-HI-CO!” echoed through Caesar’s Palace as a jubilant Sanchez was lifted up and carried about the ring.
+The final right was a thunderous blow, buckling the challenger’s legs and rendering Gomez helpless, and a follow-up flurry put him down for a second time.
+Demonstrating amazing courage, the game challenger climbed to his feet but the referee took a long look at Gomez and then signaled that the fight was over.
+Seconds later resounding chants of “Me-hi-co!
+Me-hi-co!” echoed through Caesar’s Palace as a jubilant Sanchez was lifted up and carried about the ring.

-Gomez, so disrespectful before the bout, sang a different tune afterwards, admitting he had underestimated the tough Mexican sharp-shooter.
+So disrespectful before the bout, Wilfredo Gomez sang a different tune after it, admitting he had underestimated the Mexican sharp-shooter with the iron chin.
 He prayed for a rematch, but all hopes of avenging his first defeat vanished when less than a year later, Sanchez, after scoring wins over three more challengers including future champion Azumah Nelson, slammed his Porsche into a truck on a narrow Mexican road.
 For years after, a regular visitor to Salvador’s grave in the town of Santiago Tianguistenco was none other than the great Puerto Rican champion whose name will be forever linked with that of his legendary conqueror. — Michael Carbert